Five key figures for Prestatyn Town ahead of Welsh Premier League return

 However, there is no doubting the impact he made on the Seasiders when he arrived last season at a position where every mistake is scrutinised significantly.

-The legendary Town figure will provide a wealth of WPL experience that not many others operating in the squad possess, and this will be key throughout the season in both good times and bad.
+The legendary Town figure will provide a wealth of WPL experience that not many others operating in the squad possess, and this will be key throughout the season.

 Brother of teammates Zyaac and Zeb, the playmaker came on leaps and bounds last season for the Seasiders as he emerged as one of the most gifted performers operating outside of the top flight.